SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-models.md

 ### To filter asset models {#to-filter-asset-models}

 1. Use the filter option to filter asset models based on text in the respective asset group.
-2. Hover over a column title for the filter icon to appear on the right.
+2. Hover over a column title for the filter icon <i class="dlt-c8y-icon-filter icon-20"></i> to appear on the right.
-3. Click the icon to filter the asset models in this column.
+3. Click the icon <i class="dlt-c8y-icon-filter icon-20"></i> to filter the asset models in this column.
 4. To clear all applied filters click **Clear filters** at the top.

 ### To export asset models {#to-export-asset-models}